apathor/cz/README.md

 The example config defines the following key bindings:

-  - Mod-x : Select a cz plugin, run it, and put fields from selected line into a clipboard
+  - Mod-x : Select a cz plugin, run it, and put fields from selected line into a clipboard.
-  - Mod-X : Select a cz plugin, run it, and put selected line into a clipboard
+  - Mod-X : Select a cz plugin, run it, and put selected line into a clipboard.
-  - Mod-z : Select a cz plugin, run it in , and put command output into a clipboard
+  - Mod-z : Select a cz plugin, run it, and put the command output into a clipboard.
-  - Mod-Z : Select a cz plguin, run it in simulate mode, and put the output into a clipboard
+  - Mod-Z : Select a cz plguin, run it in simulate mode, and put the output into a clipboard.
-  - Mod-c : Select a command and run it
+  - Mod-c : Select a command and run it.
-  - Mod-C : Select a clipboard and pipe its contents through the selected command
+  - Mod-C : Select a clipboard and pipe its contents through the selected command.
-  - Mod-o : Select a clipboard then select a URL extracted from its contents to open in a browser
+  - Mod-o : Select a clipboard then select a URL extracted from its contents to open in a browser.
-  - Mod-Shift-Space : Select an i3 a tag and jump to the selected window
+  - Mod-Shift-Space : Select an i3 a tag and jump to the selected window.
-  - Mod-Tab : Select an i3 window and jump to it
+  - Mod-Tab : Select an i3 window and jump to it.
-  - Mod-Shift-Tab : Select an i3 workspace and switch to it
+  - Mod-Shift-Tab : Select an i3 workspace and switch to it.

 ## Plugins

 Cz considers any command starting with 'cz\_' a valid plugin.

-Plugins should:
+Plugins must:

-  - print usage text if the CZ\_HELP environment variable is non-empty
+  - Print usage text if the CZ\_HELP environment variable is non-empty.
-  - provide some application specific input to cz
+  - Provide some application specific input to cz.
-  - run cz with application specific options (-d, -e, -f, -i)
-  - run cz without setting one of the mode options (-p, -q, -r, -s, -t, -u)
+  - Run cz with application specific options (-d, -e, -f, -i) but without setting any of the mode options (-p, -q, -r, -s, -t, -u).

 ### Example - bash function

-A function like the following can be defined in your bash configuration:
+A function like the following could be defined in your bash
+configuration:

 ``` bash
 cz_fruit() {